ewdlop/Clinical-s-Psychology-/README.md

 Bronzebeard: Evaside action!
 Evasive Action!

+POP: DEEP SPACE CARTEL!!(they were shooting each other with high speed bullet made out of ballet and playing cards and plotting each other)

 # Other way Dunning-kunger:

 Why couldnt they draw the graph in the other direction(backward thinking and draw the chart upside down)